stark-t/UncertaintySlumDetection/readme.md

 To use the example data, follow these steps:

-1. Download the data from Figshare.
+1. Download the data from Figshare https://figshare.com/articles/dataset/Dataset/24988959.
 2. Extract the data into the `/data/` directory.